-The key parameter is here βi''' which reflects the effect of season on changes in the probability of occurrence of species i.
+The key parameter is here βi''' which reflects the effect of season on changes in the probability of occurrence of species i and thus captures beta-diversity

 Incorporating traits

-In the examples outlined above, we use testing data to assess the predictive power of our model to assess temporal changes in species interactions.
+In the examples outlined above, we use testing data to evaluate how well our model to predicted temporal changes in species interactions.
 However, by relying on species identity to estimate the probability of interaction, we limit our ability to predict to novel systems with new species.
 Species identity is useful, since it captures the entire multi-dimensional niche without needing to specify a specific formal relationship between covariates.
-However, it does not directly allow us to investigate occur and change.
-One approach is to use functional traits as a proxy for the fitness benefits incurringing by one or both interaction partners (Stang et al. 2009; Bartomeus et al. 2016).
+However, species identity does not directly allow us to investigate interaction betadiversity when there is a new set of species.
+One approach to resolve this issue is to use functional traits as a proxy for the fitness benefits incurred by one or both interaction partners (Stang et al. 2009; Bartomeus et al. 2016).
 Trait-matching, which has been well documented across many interacting organisms (e.g., Santamaría & Rodríguez-Gironés 2007; Maglianesi et al. 2014b; Trojelsgaard et al. 2015), is considered an outcome of reciprical specialization, in which partners with well-adapted morphologies can deplete available resources faster than maladapted competitors (Holt et al. 1994; Castellanos et al. 2003).
 The stronger interaction probability among well-matched partners is assumed to be caused by the fitness advantage gained by foraging on well-matched resources versus the cost of foraging on more abundant, but potentially less well-matched, resources (Liem 1980; Robinson & Wilson 1998).
 Trait-matching can be maintained across time, for instance, Weinstein & Graham (2017) found that the degree of trait-matching between flower corolla and hummingbird bill length remained strong throughout the year, despite turnover in available floral partners.
 In other cases, trait-matching may slacken due to increased generalization among competitors for abundant resources (Carnicer et al. 2008; Correa & Winemiller 2014).

 We can assess the temporal change in trait-matching by replacing the species identity model with a mechanistic model based on the traits of interacting partners.